altermarkive/training/README.md

 # Missing information

 * There is no mention of lift capacity so this needs to be added.
-* There seems to be way of expressing the intention of the goal floor on behalf of a passenger (to be taken into account by the system once the passenger is picked up) - this needs to be added, for simplicity it will be added as a parameter of the pickup function.
+* There seems to be no way of expressing the intention of the goal floor on behalf of a passenger (to be taken into account by the system once the passenger is picked up) - this needs to be added, for simplicity it will be added as a parameter of the pickup function.